imarsman/concur/README.md

 ## Auto completion

 `concur` uses the `posener/complete` library.
-To use it type `COMP_INSTALL=1 concur` to be prompted to add auto completion for `concur`.
+To use it type `COMP_INSTALL=1 concur` to be prompted to add auto completion for `concur` to the end of your `.zshrc` file.
 After setup you can restart your terminal session then press tab to get auto completion.

 ## Usage